Disclaimer

 General Disclaimer

-In this web site “Emgold”, “we”, “us”, “our”, and the “Company” all refer to Emgold Mining Corporation and its subsidiaries.
-Emgold has taken all reasonable care in producing and publishing information contained on this web site and we endeavor to review such information regularly.
-Material on this web site may still contain technical or other inaccuracies, omissions, or typographical errors, for which Emgold assumes no responsibility.
-Emgold does not warrant or make any representations regarding the use, validity, accuracy, completeness and reliability of any claims, statements or information on this web site.
-Under no circumstances, including, but not limited to, negligence, shall Emgold be liable for any direct, indirect, special, incidental, consequential, or other damages, including but not limited to, loss of programs, loss of data, loss of use of computer or other systems, or loss of profits, whether or not advised of the possibility of damage, arising from your use, or inability to use, the material on this web site.
+In this web site “Emergent”, “we”, “us”, “our”, and the “Company” all refer to Emergent Metals Corp. and its subsidiaries.
+Emergent has taken all reasonable care in producing and publishing information contained on this web site and we endeavor to review such information regularly.
+Material on this web site may still contain technical or other inaccuracies, omissions, or typographical errors, for which Emergent assumes no responsibility.
+Emergent does not warrant or make any representations regarding the use, validity, accuracy, completeness and reliability of any claims, statements or information on this web site.
+Under no circumstances, including, but not limited to, negligence, shall Emergent be liable for any direct, indirect, special, incidental, consequential, or other damages, including but not limited to, loss of programs, loss of data, loss of use of computer or other systems, or loss of profits, whether or not advised of the possibility of damage, arising from your use, or inability to use, the material on this web site.
 This information is not a substitute for independent professional advice before making any investment decisions.
 Furthermore, you may not modify or reproduce in any form, electronic or otherwise, any information on this web site, except for personal use unless you have obtained our express permission.

 Third Party Links